wxcctechsummit/wxcclabguides/TechSummitRoW_2021/WxM.md

 * Login in the Tenant Portal, navigate to Routing Strategies and open the **`WxM_Feedback_Flow`** to see how the Flow Diagram is buit.
-> Do not change the logic of the flow, since the pod is shared with all partners
+**DO NOT change the logic of the flow**, since the pod is shared with all partners

 * You can also **see the video and the Configure Feedback Node section** to know the configuration steps needed.

->THIS VIDEO EXPLAINS HOW TO CONFIGURE EMAIL/SMS FEEFBACK.
-For IVR Feedback configuration, follow the steps written below.
+>**THIS VIDEO EXPLAINS HOW TO CONFIGURE EMAIL/SMS FEEFBACK.**
->The following video does a quick demo on how the FeedBack node should be implemented such that the caller receives an email with the survey link after completion of the call.
+>It does a quick demo on how the Feedback node should be implemented such that the caller receives an email with the survey link after completion of the call.
 The same steps can be followed to trigger an SMS with the survey link to the call ANI.
-Since Email and Chat are not integrated with Flow, Feedback cannot be used for those interactions.

 <iframe width="1024" height="576" src="https://youtube.com/embed/qGW6lRI7AA0?rel=0" title="Configure Feedback Node" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+>**For IVR Feedback configuration, follow the steps written below.**

 ### 1. Configure IVR Feedback Node